What types of PPC ads are there?

 6. Paid Social ads

 Paid social advertising involves showing adverts to people while they are browsing a social media website.
 Numerous paid social platforms offer PPC advertising services.
-Some of the more common ones are Facebook, Instagram, Twitter, LinkedIn, Snapchat and Quora.
+Some of the more common ones are Facebook, Instagram, Twitter, LinkedIn, Snapchat, Quora, and Tick Tock.

 Advertisers looking to do Instagram PPC can easily do this within the Facebook PPC advertising section.
 This is because Facebook owns Instagram and therefore allows advertisers using Facebook ads to extend their advertising reach by being able to easily add Instagram as an additional placement in their advertising campaign.